 “I never make any mistakes in my love life,” said no one ever on How to Stop Past Mistakes From Ruining Your Relationship.
 “I’ve always been the healthiest, happiest, most well-adjusted person I know.
 And I always date men who are perfectly suited to me!
 I recognize red flags in relationships right away, and I’m quick to take the blame when I cause problems.
 And, above all, I can’t tell you exactly how to avoid repeating past relationship mistakes because I never make any!”

-The Blossom Tip: Go easy on yourself if you tend to make more relationship mistakes than the common garden slug.
+Go easy on yourself if you tend to make more relationship mistakes than the common garden slug.
 If you’re doing the best you can — loving truly, madly, deeply — then you’re doing the best you can.
-And God is proud of you.

 How to Avoid Repeating Your Past Relationship Mistakes